Unique Properties of Flat Minima in Deep Networks: Problem Setting and Motivation

 Our goal in this paper is to unveil the properties of solutions in $\wideminset$.
 Our motivation for doing so goes beyond large step-size training.
 Indeed, in many cases convergence to a point in $\wideminset$ is guaranteed also with a small step-size.
 For example, we have the following result for gradient flow (GD with an infinitesimal step size) and for GD with a small step size (see proof in App.~\ref{appendix:WidestMinimaConvergenceProof}). \begin{lemma} Assume that $ \EmpCovMat{x} = \Identity $, $d_y=d_x$, and that the weight matrices are all square and initialized to $\Identity $.
-Then: \begin{enumerate}[label=\roman*.] \item Gradient flow can only converge to a widest minimum. \item If $ \optmlOper $ is positive definite and its top singular value is $\sigma_{\max}(\optmlOper)$, then GD with step size $\eta\leq\frac{1}{m}\min\{1,(\sigma_{\max}(\optmlOper))^{-2(1-\frac{1}{m})}\}$ necessarily converges to a widest minimum at a linear rate. \end{enumerate} \end{lemma} Note that this lemma is of relevance to modern architectures, as linear networks with identity initialization correspond to linear residual networks (ResNets) with zero initialization.
+Then: \begin{enumerate}[label=\roman*.] \item Gradient flow can only converge to a flattest minimum. \item If $ \optmlOper $ is positive definite and its top singular value is $\sigma_{\max}(\optmlOper)$, then GD with step size $\eta\leq\frac{1}{ 2m}\min\{1,(\sigma_{\max}(\optmlOper))^{-2(1-\frac{1}{m})}\}$ necessarily converges to a flattest minimum at a linear rate. \end{enumerate} \end{lemma} Note the relevance of this lemma to the practice of zero initialization for residual networks (ResNets) \cite{zhang2018fixup}.
+Indeed, linear networks with identity initialization can be viewed as linear ResNets with zero initialization.